openvinotoolkit/datumaro/docs/user_manual.md

 1 - Restores a revision and all the corresponding sources in the working directory.
-If there are conflicts between modified files in the working directory and the target revision, an error is raised.
+If there are conflicts between modified files in the working directory and the target revision, an error is raised, unless `--force` is used.

 2, 3 - Restores only selected sources from the specified revision.
 The current revision is used, when not set.

 "--" can be used to separate source names and revisions:
 - `datum checkout name` - will look for revision "name"
 - `datum checkout -- name` - will look for source "name" in the current revision

+Options:
+- `--force` - overwrites unsaved changes in case of conflicts

 Examples:
 - Restore the previous revision: